 If you have property outside Great Britain and there is no restriction on transferring money to this country, your property will be valued at its local sale value.
 If there is a restriction, its notional value will be the value of a sale to someone in the UK.
-In both cases, any outstanding legal charges on the property or mortgages will be deducted, together with 10% of the total to cover the cost of the sale.
+In both cases, any outstanding mortgage or legal charges will be deducted, together with 10% of the total to cover the cost of the sale.